javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 }
 ```

-In the code above JavaScript first checks `year < 2015`, if it is falsy then goes to the next condition `year > 2015`.
-Any number of `else if` may follow with an optional last `else`.
+In the code above JavaScript first checks `year < 2015`, if it is falsy then goes to the next condition `year > 2015`, and otherwise shows the last `alert`.

+There can be more `else if` blocks.
+The ending `else` is optional.

 ## Ternary operator '?'